Lsos/donation-reminder/readme.md

 ### [OSS-project] Does it work only for browser-side open source projects?

-Yes, the donation-reminder can only be shown in the developer console of the browser.
+Yes, the donation-reminder is only shown in the developer console of the browser.

 ### [OSS-project] Can I show the donation-reminder to all my users?

 Yes, just set `minNumberOfAuthors: 0`.

-But note that the significant donations usually come from companies; it usually isn't worth it to show the donation-reminder to a user that works on a hobby single-author project.
+Note that the significant donations usually come from companies.
+It usually isn't worth it to show the donation-reminder to a user that works on a hobby single-author project &mdash;

-You may want money from companies, not hobbyists.
+you may want money from companies, not hobbyists.

 ### How does it work?

-If you're curious about what exactly the `@lsos/donation-reminder` code does, check out the source code overview at [/src/readme.md](/src/).
+If you're curious about what exactly the `@lsos/donation-reminder` code does, check out the source code explainer at [/src/readme.md](/src/#readme).